codingMustache/codingMustache/README.md

 ## Daily Trivia

-The acronym &quot;RIP&quot; stands for which of these?
+Which programming language shares its name with an island in Indonesia?
- 1. Routing Information Protocol
+ 1. Jakarta
- 2. Routine Inspection Protocol
+ 2. C
- 3. Regular Interval Processes
+ 3. Python
- 4. Runtime Instance Processes
+ 4. Java

 <details>
   <summary>Answer</summary>
-  Routing Information Protocol
+  Java
 </details>